LENNOX COMMUNITY GARDENS

 Native to tropical regions of the Americas and the Caribbean.

-• Pruning - the tree can grow to 6-7m, so best prune to about 3m for access.
+• Prune immediately after harvest to size.
+The tree can grow to 6-7m, so best prune to about 3m for access.

 Picture